Miguel-arch/Evaluaciones-Bases-2-Miguel-Ku-Liang/Evaluaciones/Resumen-2-y-3.md

 ## Refinements

 ### Locality groups

+Clients can group multiple column families together into a **locality group**.
+A separate SSTAble is generated for each locality group in each tablet.
+Segregating column families that are not accessed together into separate locality groups enables more efficient reads.

 ### Compression

+Clients can control whether or not the SSTables for a locality group are compressed, and if they are compressed, which compression format is used.
+The user-specified compression format is applied to each SSTable block.
+Many clients use a two-pass custom compression scheme.
+The first pass uses **Bentley and McIlroy's scheme** which compresses long common strings across a large window.
+The second pass uses a fast compression algorithm that looks for repetitions in a small 16 KB window of the data.

 ### Caching for read performance

+To improve read performance, tablet servers use two levels of caching.
+The **Scan Cache** is a higher-level cache that caches the key-value pairs returned by the SSTable interface to the tablet server code.
+The **Block Cache** is a lower-level cache that caches SSTables blocks that were read from GFS.
+The **Scan Cache** is most useful for applicactions that tend to read the same data repreatedly.
+The **Block Cache** is useful for applications that tend to read data that is close to the data they recently read.

 ### Bloom filters

+A **Bloom filter** allows us to ask whether an SSTable might contain any data for a specified row or column pair.
+For some applications, a small amount of tablet server memory used for storing Bloom filters reduces the number if disk seeks for read operations.

 ### Commit-log implementation

+Depending on the file system implementation on each GFS server, the amount of written files in GFS could cause a large number of disk seeks to write to the different log files.
+To fix this, we append mutations to a single commit log per tablet server, co-mingling mutations for different tablets in the same log file.

 ### Speeding up tablet recovery

+If the master moves a tablet from one tablet server to another, the source tablet server does a minor compaction on that tabler.
+This reduces recovery time by reducing the amount of uncompacted state in the tablet server's commit log.
+The tablet server stops serving the tablet.
+Before this, the tablet server does another minor compaction to eliminate any uncompacted state in the tablet server's log.
+Then, the tablet can be loaded on another tablet server without requiring any recovery of log entries.

 ### Exploiting immutability

+Various parts of the Bigtable system have been simplified because all of the SSTables that we generate are immutable.
+Since SSTables are immutable, the problem of permanently removing deleted data is transformed to garbage collecting obsolete SSTables.
+It also enables us to split tablets quickly.

 ## Performance Evaluation